Genivia/ugrep/README.md

-    ugrep 1.1.5                      May 28, 2019                         UGREP(1)
+    ugrep 1.1.6                      May 29, 2019                         UGREP(1)

 ugrep versus other "greps"
 --------------------------

+The following identities hold for the behaviors of GNU/BSD grep and their common variants:

+    grep  = ugrep -U -G
+    egrep = ugrep -U -E
+    fgrep = ugrep -U -F

+New features:

+- **ugrep** matches Unicode by default, which is disabled with option `-U`.
 - **ugrep** supports *negative patterns* to skip parts of the input that should not be matched, such as skipping strings and comments when searching for identifiers in source code.
 - **ugrep** uses incremental matching.
-When one or more of the options `-q` (quiet), `-o` (only matching), `-c` (count), `-N` (only line number), `-l` (file with match), or `-L` (files without match) is used, **ugrep** performs an even faster streaming-based search of the input file instead of reading the input line-by-line as other grep tools do.
+When one or more of the options `-q` (quiet), `-o` (only matching), `-c` (count), `-N` (only line number), `-l` (file with match), or `-L` (files without match) is used, **ugrep** performs an even faster search of the input file instead of reading the input line-by-line as other grep tools do.
 This allows matching patterns that include newlines (`\n`), i.e. a match can span multiple lines.
 This is not possible with other grep-like tools.
 - New options `-W` and `-X` to produce hexadecimal matches ("hexdumps") in binary files.
 - New option `-Y` to permit matching empty patterns.
 Grepping with